 Exchange of Security

-This works only if a homeowner owns other property free and clear.
+This works only if an owner owns other property free and clear.
 The bank might agree to swap the security for the mortgage from the underwater home to the home without a mortgage.
-By switching out the security for the loan, the homeowner might be able to sell the underwater home at a reasonable price without a loan in place.
-The homeowner then can use the proceeds from that sale to pay down as much of the mortgage as possible.
-This is an appealing option if the debt that remains is less than the value of the property that previously was owned outright.
+By switching out the security for the loan, the owner might be able to sell the underwater home at a decent price without a loan in place.
+The homeowner then can use the proceeds from that sale to pay down as much of the home loan as possible.
+This could be a good option if the debt that remains is less than the value of the property that previously was owned outright.